 IKEA stores in France often offer part-time roles in customer service, sales, and logistics.
 With flexible working hours, it’s an ideal place for students and those looking to balance work and personal commitments. |

-Average Part-Time Salary For International Students in France
+Average Part-Time Job Salary in France

 Part-Time Jobs |